JohnHamwi/MovieRecommender/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b MovieRecommender`)
+2. Create your Feature Branch (`git checkout -b movierecommender`)
-3. Commit your Changes (`git commit -m 'Add some MovieRecommender'`)
+3. Commit your Changes (`git commit -m 'Add some movierecommender'`)
-4. Push to the Branch (`git push origin feature/MovieRecommender`)
+4. Push to the Branch (`git push origin feature/movierecommender`)
 5. Open a Pull Request

 <!-- LICENSE: Information about the project's license -->